summer2sama/LIGO-SQRex-SVM/README.rst

  |   955   |  1.015882  | -0.856192 | 0.293722 | 0.078856 | 3.724769  |
  +---------+------------+-----------+----------+----------+-----------+

-- From information above, We could see that the most discriminative features are from the 0,1,3 feature of a detecter.
+- From information above, We could see that the most discriminative features are from the 0, 1, 3 features of a detecter.
 - Information about the smaller rule set this application tried to get is as follows:

  +---------+------------+-----------------+